 The first layer should be thicker and wider than the following layers.
-In case of the HT500 we recommend the following (and have already
+In case of the HT500 we recommend the following (and have already taken it into respect in our slicing profiles):

 The following applies to the nozzle tip size 0.35 mm and the preset Slic3r profiles you installed during initial commissioning.
 It is meant to give you an overview of the settings relevant for the optimization of the first layer adhesion.
 Please experiment to find the settings best suited for your task and test all settings before applying them to your final model if you use other nozzle sizes.